arras-energy/gridlabd-old/README.md

 $ alias gridlabd='docker run -it -v $PWD:/tmp hipas/gridlabd:latest gridlabd'
 ~~~

 Note that this alias will interfere with any host-based installation.
-You should use the `gridlabd docker` command to manage the use of docker images concurrently with host-based installations.
+You may use the `gridlabd docker` command to manage the use of docker images concurrently with host-based installations.

 # Downloading pre-built images